-The company raises funds, as required, to ensure that it has sufficient cash and/or facilities to fund the business of Southern Water Services Limited ("SWS") for the next twelve months.
-Amounts raised are passed on to SWS on identical terms.
+The company raises funds, as required, to ensure that it has sufficient cash and/or facilities to fund the business of Southern Water Services Limited ('SWS') for the next twelve months.
+Amounts raised are passed to SW (Finance) I PLC and then on to SWS on identical terms.
 SWS guarantees the company's obligations under these arrangements.